 The reason people often do risky things while they are using PCP is because this drug gives them a sense of invulnerability.
 Because PCP acts as an anesthetic and numbs pain, people may not feel the pain of their injury initially.
 However, people who injure themselves while under the influence of PCP will feel the pain after the drug wears off.

-What to do if Your Loved One Has a PCP Addiction
+What to Do if Your Loved One Has a PCP Addiction

 Countless lives have been ruined by a PCP addiction.
 However, there is hope for someone who suffers from an addiction.
 You should encourage your loved one to seek inpatient treatment if he or she is suffering from a PCP addiction.
 Inpatient rehab allows people to get the help they need in a safe environment and caring atmosphere.
 People will also be more likely to recover in inpatient rehab because they will be supervised by professionals.
-Furthermore, inpatient rehab teaches people how they can stay off PCP and other illicit drugs for the rest of their lives.
+Furthermore, inpatient rehab teaches people how they can stay off Phencyclidine and other illicit drugs for the rest of their lives.